Geneviève Salbaing: Les Ballets Jazz de Montreal

-In 1972 Salbaing co-founded Les Ballets Jazz de Montreal with Eva Von Gencsy and Eddie Toussaint and Salbaing became the company's administrator.
+In 1972, Salbaing co-founded Les Ballets Jazz de Montreal with Eva Von Gencsy and Eddie Toussaint and Salbaing became the company's administrator.
 There was tension between the founders and Toussaint left in 1974.
 Gencsy left a couple of years later in 1978 and never spoke of the split.
 Toussaint stated that Gencsy wanted to maintain the polished balletic lines while Salbaing wanted to make the company more commercial.
 However, Salbaing stated that her goal was not to create a jazz dance company but to create a contemporary dance company that performed to jazz music.

-When Toussaint and Gencsy left Les Ballets Jazz Salbaing became its artistic director.
-Under her leadership the company toured domestically and internationally to 54 countries and performing almost 1500 times.
+After Toussaint and Gencsy left Les Ballets Jazz, Salbaing became its artistic director.
+Under her leadership, the company toured domestically and internationally to 54 countries, performing almost 1500 times.
 She also founded dance schools of Les Ballets Jazz in Quebec City, Laval, Saint-Jean and Toronto.

-In the 1980s interest in the dance style of Les Ballets Jazz was waning.
+In the 1980s, interest in the dance style of Les Ballets Jazz was waning.
 Salbaing sought to evolve her company by bringing new choreographers to create works for the company like Brian Macdonald.
-In 1992 she retired as its artistic director.
+In 1992, she retired as its artistic director.

 A clip of Les Ballets Jazz de Montreal performing Locked Up Laura in 2010 can be seen on Jacob's Pillow Dance Interactive.